muratk3n/thirdwave/en/README.md

 ---

-I traveled by train from Lyon to Montpellier once, was a comfortable, fast trip.
+I traveled by train from Lyon to Montpellier once, comf. fast trip.

 ---